Skip to main content

 The in-state tuition at Thomas Edison State University is $6,638.
 One year after graduation, the median earnings are $72,369.
 Five years after graduation, the median earnings are $65,570, and ten years after graduation, the median earnings are $69,331.
 The median debt for students is $12,500, and 23.4% of students receive financial aid.

-Based on the tuition cost and one-year earnings, the break-even point is less than one year.
-This is determined by comparing the tuition cost of $6,638 to the one-year earnings of $72,369.
+Based on the provided data, the tuition cost is recovered in less than one year.
+The tuition cost of $6,638 is less than the one-year post-graduation earnings of $72,369.

 Generated from College Scorecard & IPEDS data